Mall Road, Shimla: Town Hall

-The Town Hall Building constructed in 1908 by Scottish Architect James Ransome has been the center of municipal activities since the beginning and it currently houses the Shimla Municipal Corporation.
+The Town Hall was constructed in 1908 and was designed by the Scottish architect James Ransome.
+The building has been the centre of municipal activities since the beginning and it currently houses the Shimla Municipal Corporation.
 The building adds to the surrounding architecture, reminiscent of the pre-independence era.
 The large steps and the entrance to this building are a common site for pictures depicting the Mall at Shimla.
 A project was started in 2014 to restore the building to its original look and more than 8 crore rupees were spent in renovating this colonial architectural marvel.